Nova A.

 Qualitative research is a research methodology that seeks to study the meanings, perceptions, and complexities of human experiences, behaviors, and phenomena.
 This approach aims to understand the nuances of social, cultural, and individual contexts, providing a holistic view of the topic under investigation.

-Qualitative data collection techniques include in-depth interviews, focus groups, participant observation, and content analysis to explore the subjective aspects of a research question.
+Different types of qualitative research often utilize various data collection techniques, including in-depth interviews, focus groups, participant observation, and content analysis, to explore the subjective aspects of a research question.

 Quantitative Research Definition